JCSDA/jedi-docs/docs/working-practices/reviewing-code.rst

 What to look for in a Code Review
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 * **Design:** Do code interactions make sense?
 Are there logic errors in the code?
 Are issue requirements fully implemented?
-In other words, is the issue's **Defintion of Done** met?
+In other words, is the issue's **Definition of Done** met?
 * **Functionality:** Does the PR do what is intended?
 Are changes good for both end-users and developers?
-* **Complexity:** Is the code asily understood by the reviewer?
+* **Complexity:** Is the code easily understood by the reviewer?
 * **Testing:** Are unit / integration / end-to-end tests appropriate for the PR?
 Will tests fail when the code is broken?
 Will the tests generate false positives if underlying code changes?
 Do existing tests continue to pass as expected?
 * **Comments:** Are comments both clear *and* necessary?
 Comments explain a *why*, not a *what* in the code.
 * **Style and consistency:** If a Style Guide is applicable, do code changes adhere to it?